plzin/plzin.github.io/posts/perm-poly.md

 so we can always choose $\deg P = d-1$.

-Note that even when $m=n$, i.e. the output for every input in $\Z_n$ is specified, we will not get a unique solution (if one exists), since we could add any polynomial in the "zero ideal" $\ker\varphi$.
+Note that even when $m=n$, i.e. the output for every input in $\Z_n$ is specified, we will not get a unique solution (if one exists), since we could add any polynomial in $\ZI$.
 On the other extreme, even if only two points on the polynomial are specified, there need not exist a polynomial of any degree that passes through these points:
 Let $n=2^4=16, x_1=0, y_1=0, x_2=8, y_2=1$.